mcabrams/graphql-django-apollo-starter/README.md

 ```sh
 kubectl get services -o wide -w nginx-ingress-controller
 ```
-(you should see a load balancer with that IP listed in the digital ocean dropdown)
+(you should see a load balancer with that IP listed in the digital ocean dropdown).

 You'll want to create records for staging and production appropriately.
+You can use that same ip for other A records (for example: staging.graphql-django-apollo-starter.club)

 ## Notes
 - TBD